sylph01/sylph01.github.io/_posts/2022-10-29-pokemon-sv-third-trailer-rocks.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BEtfH5P0PSk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Also, the Pokèmon Official YouTube Channel released [videos with play samples for each instrument in the band.](https://www.youtube.com/watch?v=BEtfH5P0PSk&list=PLBE2D9BnJJUoD-UjGGR7iKrS3z8af1rbU) This and the song pick for the third trailer seems very much to hint towards a focus on wind orchestras and the band club culture.
-This might hint at more songs to be written in this format, and maybe a real-life concert featuring Pokèmon songs...?
+Also, the Pokémon Official YouTube Channel released [videos with play samples for each instrument in the band.](https://www.youtube.com/watch?v=BEtfH5P0PSk&list=PLBE2D9BnJJUoD-UjGGR7iKrS3z8af1rbU) This and the song pick for the third trailer seems very much to hint towards a focus on wind orchestras and the band club culture.
+This might hint at more songs to be written in this format, and maybe a real-life concert featuring Pokémon songs...?

 ----